Forecasting Algorithms for Causal Inference with Panel Data: Theoretical Framework

-More broadly, a wide range of literature has emerged in econometrics, statistics, and computer science to impute missing values.
-Many approaches have been proposed that study this question from different angles, each making different assumptions about the underlying data.
-Synthetic control estimators \cite{abadie2003, abadie2010} have become a popular approach to missing data imputation in panel data settings.
-In its simplest formulation, with one unit $N$ treated in periods $t = T_0+1, \cdots, T$, this method constructs a synthetic counterfactual in the post-treatment periods by finding weights on relevant control unit values such that the synthetic unit fits the treated unit values well in the pre-treatment period.
-As such, these estimators assume that patterns across units are stable between time periods. \citet{doudchenkoimbens2016} generalize the SC literature and show these methods can be viewed as leveraging the structure of the data \textit{vertically} (across units).
-In particular the weights on the control units can be interpreted as regressing the treated unit outcomes on the control outcomes in the pre-treatment period:
+Many methods have been proposed to conduct causal inference in panel data settings.
+One popular approach is the synthetic control (SC) estimator \cite{abadie2003, abadie2010} , which constructs a synthetic counterfactual for the treated unit in the post-treatment periods by finding weights on relevant control unit values such that the synthetic unit fits the treated unit values well in the pre-treatment period. \citet{doudchenkoimbens2016} expand upon the SC literature and show these methods can be viewed as leveraging the structure of the data \textit{vertically} across units (Figure \ref{fig:intro_problem}(b)).
+In particular, the weights on the control units can be interpreted as being derived from a regression of treated unit outcomes on control outcomes in the pre-treatment period: where the weights are non-negative and sum to 1, and $\theta_0$ is typically constrained to be 0.

-Another strand of literature deals with potential outcome imputation under unconfoundedness \cite{rubin1983, rubin2006, imbens_rubin_2015}.
-In the panel data setting, this work can be interpreted as imputing missing values for a set of treated units in the last period by matching or weighting treated and control units appropriately in the $T-1$ periods.
-With the assumption that temporal patterns are stable across units, this method uses the structure of the data \textit{horizontally}.
-In particular, it extrapolates treated unit counterfactual values in $T$ by using weights obtained from regressing the control values in $T$ on those in periods $t=1,\ldots, T-1$.
-The resulting estimates are a simple linear combination of the weights obtained from the controls and the associated $T-1$ pre-treatment values.
-Formally, with the number of treated units indexed by $\mathcal{I}$, we can view the weights as the solution to the following: Both horizontal and vertical approaches can be visualized in Figure \ref{fig:horvert}.
-The blue regions in each image indicate which subsets of the data are being used to find the respective weights for each method.
+Although less common in panel data estimation, another approach is to assume that temporal patterns are stable across units to exploit the structure of the data \textit{horizontally} (Figure \ref{fig:intro_problem}(c)).
+In the panel data setting, this ``unconfoundedness'' approach extrapolates treated unit counterfactual values in $t>T_0$ by using weights obtained from regressing the control outcomes in $t>T_0$ on those in prior periods.
+Formally, with the number of treated units indexed by $\mathcal{I}$, we can view the weights as the solution to the following minimization problem:

-On the other hand, the study of two-way fixed effects \cite{angrist_mostly_2008} opts to take an alternative approach and simultaneously exploit stable patterns over time and across units.
-In the simplest case with no covariates and a treatment given to unit $N$ at time $T_0+1,\ldots, T+K$, In matrix notation, with state-fixed effects $\boldsymbol{\Gamma} \in \R^{N\times 1}$ and time-fixed effects $\boldsymbol{\Delta} \in \R^{T\times 1}$ and no covariates, we can express the observed outcomes as where $\odot$ represents the element-wise product.
-Note that in the absence of treatment, if our outcomes are generated by these additive fixed effects only, we arrive at a rank 2 matrix, i.e. a relatively low-rank matrix given that in general $N,T \gg 2$.